Avatar (2009 film): Plot

-Despite Grace's argument that destroying Hometree would damage the biological neural network that encompasses all Pandoran life, Selfridge gives Jake and Grace one hour to convince the Na'vi to evacuate.
-Jake confesses that he was a spy and the Na'vi take him and Grace captive.
-Quaritch's soldiers destroy Hometree, killing many, including Neytiri's father, the clan chief.
+Grace explains to Selfridge that destroying Hometree would damage the biological neural network that connects all Pandoran life, which prompts Selfridge to reluctantly give Jake and Grace one hour to convince the Na'vi to evacuate.
+Jake confesses to the Na'vi that he was a spy for the RDA, which prompts the clan to take him and Grace captive.
+Quaritch's soldiers destroy Hometree and kill many Na'vi, including Eytukan, who is the clan chief and Neytiri's father.
 Mo'at frees Jake and Grace, but they are detached from their avatars and imprisoned by Quaritch's forces.
-Pilot Trudy Chacón, disgusted by Quaritch's brutality, airlifts Jake, Grace, and Norm to Grace's outpost, but during the escape Grace is shot and fatally wounded.
+Trudy Chacón, a pilot who is disgusted by Quaritch's brutality, rescues Jake, Grace, and Norm.
+During the escape, Grace is shot and fatally wounded.

-Jake regains the Na'vi's trust by connecting his mind to that of the Toruk, a dragon-like creature feared and revered by the Na'vi.
-Supported by Neytiri and the new chief Tsu'tey, Jake unites the clan, telling them to gather all the clans to battle the RDA.
-Quaritch organizes a strike against the Tree of Souls to demoralize the Na'vi.
-Before the battle, Jake prays to the Na'vi deity Eywa via a neural connection with the Tree of Souls.
+Jake regains the trust of the Na'vi by connecting his mind to the Toruk, a dragon-like creature feared and revered by the clan.
+Supported by Neytiri and the new chief Tsu'tey, Jake unites the Omaticaya, and tells them to gather other Na'vi clans to fight the RDA as it prepares to assault the Tree of Souls.
+Before the battle, Jake prays to the Na'vi mother goddess Eywa through a neural connection with the Tree of Souls.

-Tsu'tey and Trudy are among the battle's heavy casualties.
-The Na'vi are rescued when Pandoran wildlife unexpectedly join the attack and overwhelm the humans, which Neytiri interprets as Eywa answering Jake's prayer.
-Quaritch, in an AMP suit, escapes his crashed aircraft and breaks open the avatar link unit containing Jake's human body, exposing it to Pandora's poisonous atmosphere.
-As Quaritch prepares to kill Jake's avatar, he is killed by Neytiri, who saves Jake from suffocation, seeing his human form for the first time.
+The Na'vi and their human allies lose many fighters during the battle, including Tsu'tey and Trudy.
+The tide turns when wild animals unexpectedly join the fight and overwhelm the RDA forces; Neytiri interprets this occurrence as Eywa answering Jake's prayer.
+Quaritch, in an Amplified Mobility Platform suit, breaks open the avatar link unit containing Jake's human body, exposing it to Pandora's poisonous atmosphere.
+As Quaritch prepares to kill Jake, he is slain by Neytiri; she then saves Jake from suffocation.

-In the aftermath of the war, the RDA are expelled from Pandora; only some humans are chosen to stay, including Max and Norm.
-Jake is permanently transferred into his avatar with the aid of the Tree of Souls, Neytiri, and Mo'at.
+In the aftermath of the war, the RDA is expelled from Pandora.
+Some humans are allowed to remain, including Jake and Norm.
+With the help of the Tree of Souls, Neytiri, and Mo'at, Jake is permanently transferred into his avatar.